How to Clean a Stainless Steel Sink

 Stainless steel sinks are one of the most popular types of sink, thanks to its affordability and durability.
 Long used in commercial kitchens for sinks and countertops, the steel contains chromium that provides the corrosion-resistance and nickel that adds the brightness pure steel lacks.
 Unaffected by most household chemicals, these sinks will not rust and can be recycled into other metal items.

-Stainless steel sinks have many qualities that make it a good sink option, but the minerals from hard water and improper cleaning can leave the sink with spots and streaks.
-Luckily, just a few items from your pantry and a little time can leave your sink with the same shine you want on your stainless steel appliances.
+Stainless steel sinks have many qualities that make them a good option, but the minerals from hard water and improper cleaning can leave the sink with spots and streaks.
+With just a little time and effort, though, your sink can have the same shine you want in your stainless steel appliances.

 How Often to Clean a Stainless Steel Sink